-Inside: Teach your kids to make their own school lunches so you don’t have to anymore.
-Use this free printable and 7 tips to teach kids how to make their own school lunches.
+Inside: Teach your kids to make school lunches on their own so you don’t have to anymore.
+Use this free printable and 7 tips to teach kids how.

 So, we all have Mom Chores we really despise.